-SIMPLE GENERAL RELATIVITY: GRAVITATION, MAXIMUM SPEED AND MAXIMUM FORCE ravity and its inverse square law - by using the right approach.
-The main ideas of eneral relativity, like those of special relativity, are accessible to secondary-school students.
-In particular, black holes, gravitational waves, space-time curvature and the limits of the universe can then be understood as easily as the Doppler effect or the twins paradox.
+SIMPLE GENERAL RELATIVITY: GRAVITATION, MAXIMUM SPEED AND MAXIMUM FORCE

+Teneral relativity is easy.
+Nowadays, it can be made as intuitive as universal Travity and its inverse square law, so that the important ideas of eneral relativity, like those of special relativity, are accessible to secondaryschool students.
+In particular, black holes, gravitational waves, space-time curvature and the limits of the universe can then be understood as easily as the twins paradox.

-In the following pages we will discover that, just as special relativity is based on a maximum speed c, general relativity is based on a maximum force $c^4/4G$ or on a maximum power $c^5/4G$ .
+In the following pages we will discover that, just as special relativity is based on and derives from a maximum speed c,

+▶ General relativity is based on and derives from a maximum momentum change or maximum force $c^4/4G$ - equivalently, from a maximum power

 We first show that all known experimental data are consistent with these limits.
 Then we find that the maximum force and the maximum power are achieved only on insurmountable limit surfaces.

-▶ The surfaces that realize maximum force (momentum change) or maximum power are called horizons.
+▶ The surfaces that realize maximum force - or maximum momentum flow - and maximum power - or maximum energy flow - are called horizons.

-Horizons are simple generalizations of those horizons that we encountered in special relativity.
+Horizons are simple generalizations of those horizons that we encountered in special Page 96 relativity.
+We will find out shortly why the maximum values are related to them.
 Horizons play the role in general relativity that is played by light beams in special relativity: they are the systems that realize the limit.
 A horizon is the reason that the sky is dark at night and that the universe is of finite size.
 Horizons tell us that in general, space-time is curved.
 And horizons will allow us to deduce the field equations of general relativity.